 However, if you use nasal irrigation, be sure to use filtered water rather than tap water, which may contain harmful bacteria, according to the

 Ginger is packed with anti-inflammatory and antioxidant properties, according to a

 Thyme and clove tea

 Research shows that both thyme and clove have antimicrobial properties.
 Either as essential oils or tinctures, they may help your body fight off an upper respiratory infection.
 Add fresh thyme and clove leaves to boiling water.
-Allow to boil for 10 minutes, then strain and serve.
+Allow to boil for 10 minutes.
+Then strain and serve.

-Nasal irrigation is safe for children and toddlers.
 For infants and small babies, it’s easier to use one bulb syringe to squirt saline into the nose and a second one to suction the nasal passageways.

 Most wet coughs will go away on their own.
-Unfortunately, this can take a while.
+But this can take a while.
 Your cough may linger for several weeks and may turn into a dry cough at some point.
 As long as it seems to be improving, rather than getting worse, you probably don’t need to see a doctor.

-- have a fever (infants under 6 months) or a fever over 102°F
+- a fever over 102°F

-- are having trouble breathing
+- trouble breathing

-- have trouble waking up
+- trouble waking up